jeancochrane/jeancochrane.com/content/blog/encodings-all-the-way-down.md

 Another case in point: number bases.
 I've struggled with number bases for as long as I can remember.
-Binary and hexadecimal in particular have always vexxed me, and I've relied on all sorts of kludges like color wheels to allow myself to work with them without really understanding what they're up to.
+Binary and hexadecimal in particular have always vexxed me, and I've relied on all sorts of kludges like color wheels to allow myself to work with them without really understanding what they _do_.

 This month, however, I had a breakthrough.
-I was working on some legacy code that my colleague had written to scrape rows from Google Sheets documents using Python and Google's old
+I was working on some legacy code that scraped rows from Google Sheets documents using Python and Google's old
 [API client](https://github.com/google/google-api-python-client).
 The sheet schema had changed, and we needed to update the import script to make